 For landlords, here are two types of residential lease termination notices used in the state of California:

 - 30-Day Residential Lease Termination Notice: This notification is delivered when the tenant has been living at the rental property for less than one year.

-- 60-Day Residential Lease Termination Notice: This notification is delivered when the tenant has been living at the rental property for more than one year.
+- 60-Day Residential Lease Termination Notice: This notification is delivered when the tenant has been living at the rental property for one year or more.